Volvo XC40 Recharge Review 2024

 Volvo XC40 Recharge At A Glance

-Inside, the XC40 Recharge has a cabin broadly the same as the standard car, which means plenty of premium finishes and comfortable seating, though there is a new Android-powered infotainment system called Android Automotive (not to be confused with Android Auto) with Google Maps and Google Assistant built-in.
+Inside, the XC40 Recharge has a cabin broadly the same as the standard car, which means plenty of premium finishes and comfortable seating.
+There's also a decent Google-powered infotainment system called Android Automotive (not to be confused with Android Auto) with Google Maps and Google Assistant built-in.
 Apple users fear not as there's also Apple CarPlay connectivity (though it's wired, not wireless unfortunately).

 There are three models to choose from - Core, Plus and Ultimate, while prices for the electric Volvo XC40 Recharge start at £46,505.
 That's more affordable than premium rivals like the Audi Q4 e-tron, and in even entry-level Core trim there's a decent amount of standard features on offer.
 Our pick would be the XC40 Recharge in Plus trim as that gets the balance of features pretty spot on.